DeepLabCut/DeepLabCut/README.md

 # [DEMO the code](/examples)

-We provide several Jupyter Notebooks: one that walks you through a demo dataset to test your installation, and another Notebook to run DeepLabCut from the beginning on your own data.
+We provide data and several Jupyter Notebooks: one that walks you through a demo dataset to test your installation, and another Notebook to run DeepLabCut from the beginning on your own data.
 We also show you how to use the code in Docker, and on Google Colab.

 # Why use DeepLabCut?